mikhailshilkov/mikhailio-hugo/content/2018/12/making-sense-of-azure-durable-functions/index.md

 ![Serviceful Serverless Application](serviceful-example.png)

-<center class="img-caption">Sample application utilizing "serviceful" serverless architecture</center>
+<figcaption><h4>Sample application utilizing "serviceful" serverless architecture</h4></figcaption>

 There are 9 managed Azure services working together in this app.
 Most of them have a unique purpose, but the services are all glued together with Azure Functions.
 An image is uploaded to Blob Storage, an Azure Function calls Vision API to recognize the license plate and send the result to Event Grid, another Azure Function puts that event to Cosmos DB, and so on.

 This style of cloud applications is sometimes referred to as **Serviceful** to emphasize the heavy usage of managed services "glued" together by serverless functions.

 Creating a comparable application without any managed services would be a much harder task, even more so, if the application has to run at scale.
 Moreover, there's no way to keep the pay-as-you-go pricing model in the self-service world.

 The application pictured above is still pretty straightforward.
 The processes